TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 Next Steps
 ^^^^^^^^^^

 The Site Package extension as it stands now still has some shortfalls.
-[...]
+Let's have a closer look what you could or should do as the next steps to address these.

+.. one page layout only
+.. navigation menu just one level
 .. backend columns

+Please understand, that describing these actions is beyond the scope of this tutorial.

 .. site-package-builder: